A pain relief cream provides short term relief from various types of muscle and joint pain.

 6. Boiron Arnicare Cream

 Arnicare has long been a staple of traditional medicine that’s renowned for its anti-inflammatory properties.
-This is a good option for those who don’t want to expose their skin to the artificial ingredients found in some creams.
+It is a good option for those who don’t want to expose their skin to the artificial ingredients found in some creams.

 What we like: We appreciate the plant-based, homeopathic approach taken here.
 Arnica has a long history of pain relief in traditional medicine.
-At the same time the supporting ingredients are kept to a minimum.
-Another plus.
+At the same time, the supporting ingredients are kept to a minimum, another plus.